-Having a Guinea pig isn’t something that will take tons of cash from your pocket, but still, having a high-quality cage is mandatory.
+Having a guinea pig isn’t something that will take tons of cash from your pocket.
+But still, having a high-quality cage is mandatory.

 What Makes a Guinea Pig Cage Great?

-Generally, a cage with modular design is always welcome.
+Generally, a cage with a modular design is always welcome.
 Modular means that you can easily modify it and adapt it to a new Guinea pig or simply to a new condition if needed.
 For example, it needs to provide easy cleaning, a lot of space, a possibility for expansion, and much more.
 Here are the most important factors:

 When it comes to height, it’s a bit less critical, but 15 to 20 inches will suffice.
-The best thing about this size is that it can easily fit two Guinea pigs!
+The best thing about this size is that it can easily fit two guinea pigs.
 And when you look at it better, it’s not that big and will not take too much space in your house.

 I’m not going to elaborate too much on this one.
 Having a low-quality cage that’s prone to break isn’t going to cut it.
 A solid combination of metal and polycarbonate is excellent in this case.
 The base should be made of polycarbonate, and the cage wires are, of course, always made of metal.

 If the cage is too heavy, you aren’t going to be able to move it swiftly.
 And moving your cage is quite essential, especially when the summer comes and you want to spend some time outside.
-Guinea pigs love being outside!
+Guinea pigs love being outside.

-What Guinea Pig Cage is the Best?
+What Guinea Pig Cage Is the Best?

 But, if you’ve ever seen a C&C Guinea pig cage, you know that they have no lid.
 This can either be an advantage or disadvantage.
 It’s an advantage if you don’t have any other predatory animals in the house.

 In that case, a C&C cage will not represent any kind of danger to a Guinea pig.
-However, having a lid over your C&C cage is almost always recommended, especially if you live in the rural area.
+However, having a lid over your C&C cage is almost always recommended, especially if you live in a rural area.

 For a lid, you can use any kind of material.
 It’s important that the lid connects firmly to the construction, as cats and dogs can easily remove it with their paws.
 Alternatively, you can always buy more corrugated plastic and make your lid or even your C&C cage.